Quansight/Quansight-website/apps/labs/posts/sangho-internship-blogpost.md

 ### What I learned

-Last 3 months was really precious time for me as an intern of Quansight.
+These 3 months were really precious time for me as an intern of Quansight.

 PS: I want to thank my mentor [Victor Fomin](https://github.com/vfdev-5) for the teaching and support during the internship.